Chiquola Mill Massacre: The 1934 strike

-Union leaders were reluctant, but the UTW's new Southern members began pushing for a strike when it became clear that the NRA code was not going to produce the hoped for improvements in working conditions.
+National leaders of the UTW were reluctant, but the new Southern members began pushing for a strike when it became clear that the NRA code was not going to produce the hoped for improvements in working conditions.
 Representatives to the union convention voted on August 14 to authorize a strike for the following month.
 The union demanded recognition from Southern mill owners, a minimum wage of $20 a week, and a reinstatement of workers fired for union activity.

 Over 400,000 workers up and down the East Coast went on strike.
 The South was especially militant: in South Carolina, striking workers organized "flying squadrons" to travel across the state and convince workers at other mills to stop work.
-Governor Ibra Blackwood mobilized the National Guard and State Highway Patrol against the strikers, although he denied Dan Beacham's request for support in Honea Path.
+By this time, about half of the workers at the Chiquola Mill were part of the UTW.
+This was notably less than other parts of South Carolina: the management of Chiquola Mill had an unusually high level of control over mill workers' lives (even compared to other mills in the south) and workers feared that joining the union would lead to retribution by the management.
+Therefore, when Governor Ibra Blackwood mobilized the National Guard and State Highway Patrol against the strikers, he denied Dan Beacham's request for support in Honea Path.
 Instead, Beacham asked chief of police George Paige to deputize and arm 126 anti-union townspeople.

 The strike in Honea Path began on Labor Day.
 Before the union men arrived, the strikebreakers took up places all around the mill.
 Some were placed inside the windows and given sticks in addition to rifles.
 Others manned the roof, where they had set up a machine gun from the First World War.
 Chief Paige and several patrolmen stood in front of the building with guns.

 On the morning of September 6, 100 to 150 workers from nearby Belton joined with 200 workers from Honea Path to picket the Chiquola Mill.
-They marched around the building, carrying American flags and singing We Shall Not Be Moved and Solidarity Forever.
 Around lunchtime, a group of non-union workers attempted to enter the mill but were blocked by the picket line.
 The strikebreakers inside the mill threw sticks down to the non-union workers.
 According to testimony from Chief Paige, this caused the workers to begin to scuffle with the strikebreakers.
 At this point, Dan Beacham gave the order to fire, and intense firing began from the mill (although the machine gun jammed).
 The strikers immediately began to flee, but the firing continued.
 Coroner J.R.
 McCoy later found that all seven workers killed had been shot in the back by the strikebreakers.
 One, Claude Cannon, had to be shot five times (including when he was already on his hands and knees) before he finally succumbed to the bullets.